The Sternum or Breast Bone is a long flat bone, which is enlarged about 7 cm long. It is located in the anterior median part of the chest wall.

 - Lower demifacet together with other demifacet in the body of sternum articulates with the 2nd costal cartilage.

-Lower border articulates with all the upper end of the body of sternum to create secondary cartilaginous joint named manubriosternal joint.
+- Lower border articulates with all the upper end of the body of sternum to create secondary cartilaginous joint named manubriosternal joint.
 The manubrium makes a little angle with all the body at this junction referred to as sternal angle or angle of Louis.
-It’s recognized by the presence of a transverse ridge on the anterior aspect of the sternum.
+It is recognized by the presence of a transverse ridge on the anterior aspect of the sternum.

 - It’s longer, narrower, and thinner compared to the manubrium.